TOPMARGIN=0 LEFTMARGIN=0 MARGINWIDTH=0 MARGINHEIGHT=0>

 This root cellar is located behind the Shaws-Perkins Mansion, 11 Blinman St., New London, Connecticut.
 The property is currently owned by the New London Historical Society.
 According to a NEARA field trip (November 2007), it is dated to circa 1843.
 Arched roofs (whether stone or brick) are quite rare with root cellars, and this one clearly reflects the mansion owner’s wealth.
 The lower walls are vertical and built with faced off smaller field stone.
 This lower wall is capped by long granite slabs quarried using the commercial plug and feather method (i.e. round holes).
 The granite slabs serve as the footing for brick arch laid in (lime?) mortar.
 The rear wall of root cellar appears to have been recently restored.
 It measures 12 feet long by 8 feet wide inside.
 The door frame is 3 feet wide by 4 1/2 feet tall.
 There is slight step down from the outside to the inside floor level.
 The floor is paved with unmortared brick.
 The gaps between the bricks would have provided air circulation beneath the bins and barrels stored inside.
 A mortared patched in rear end of the arched roof may have once been a vertical roof vent but it remains unconfirmed.

-Front and rear exterior views of the root cellars.
+Front and rear exterior views of the root cellar.

-1843 Brick Arched Root Cellar New London CT 1843 Brick Arched Root Cellar New London CT
+1843 Brick Arched Root Cellar Interior New London CT 1843 Brick Arched Root Cellar Interior New London CT

 Front and rear interior views of the root cellars.

-(Left) Close-up of ceiling near the rear wall.
-There is large mortared patch which may haveen originally a vertical roof vent.
+Close-up of ceiling near the rear wall.
+There is large mortared patch which may have been originally a vertical roof vent.

-(Right) Close-up of quarried granite slabs.
-The drill holes are about 1 1/4 inches deep and spaced 7 inches apart.
+Close-up of quarried granite slabs.
+The drill holes are about 1 1/4 inches deep and spaced 7 inches apart

 19th Century Root Cellar (House Foundation) Newbury, MA

 This 19th century root cellar house foundation, therefore, it a rather unusual find.
 This foundation was specifically built as a root cellar rather than just a general purpose cellar.
 It is built into the top edge of a small knoll.
 Two walls were built against the hill and the other two required additional insulation to create the root cellar.
 The southwest wall has a 4+ foot wide earthen berm built against the outside.
 The southeast wall is composed of two dry laid stone masonry walls built 4 feet part with the space inbetween filled with earth.
-This root cellar overcame the excess warmth problem by being located at the opposite end of the house from the chimmney.
+This cellar was built only under a portion of the house.
+The house was much larger than the foundation shown in these photos.
+The chimney as evidenced by small pile of bricks was located at the opposite end of the house away from the cellar.
+This resolved the problem of excess heat.
 It measures approximately 12 x 12 feet inside with a depth of about 6 feet.The southwest wall has an opening possibly an original outside entrance into the root cellar.
 There is clear traces of a tar-paper roof covering the foundation at one point.
 The cellar may have been utilized as a squatters shack possible during the 1930’s.

 Exterior view of southeast double wall with earth fill